-The evolution of the Grinch, from page to screen
+The Evolution of the Grinch, from Page to Screen

 The Evolution of the Grinch, from page to screen The Grinch, a character created by Dr. Seuss, has been a staple of holiday storytelling since his inception in 1957.png